 1. Attend a CV seminar

-Our ‘Writing Winning CVs and Cover Letters’ interactive seminar will help arm you with the tools you need to put together a good CV and cover letter draft.
+Our ‘How to write great CV's and cover letters’ seminar will help arm you with the tools you need to put together a good CV and cover letter draft.

 3. Refine your drafts using our CV Tools